 - A Maryland resident

 - A licensed driver in the state of Maryland and have a current Maryland vehicle registration, see Title and Tag Services

-We work with each driver on a personal basis to build an insurance package that fits their budget and meets their coverage needs.
-Our goal is to help drivers in Maryland obtain the coverage they need to remain protected in case of an accident.
+We work with each driver on a personal basis.
+Our reps will build an insurance package that fits your budget and meets your needs.
+Our goal is to help drivers in Maryland obtain the coverage they need to remain protected in case of an wreck.
 Don’t wait until it’s too late; contact your Maryland Auto Insurance provider today to explore your options and learn more about auto insurance requirements.

 What is liability insurance?

-Liability car insurance pays for damages to another person caused by you while driving.
-If you are in an accident and you are at fault, liability insurance will cover the damage to the vehicles involved and any injuries to the people involved.
-It is broken down into two basic parts: property damage and bodily harm.
+Liability coverage pays for damages to another person that you harm while driving.
+If you are in an wreck and you are at fault, liability insurance will cover the damage to the vehicles involved and any injuries to the people involved.
+There are two basic parts: property damage and bodily harm.

 Can I register my vehicle without liability insurance?

 No!
-Any Maryland resident who wants to register a vehicle must show proof of car insurance.
-You must be insured by a licensed insurance company in the state of Maryland at all times.
-At minimum, you must have liability insurance.
+Any Maryland resident who wants to register a vehicle must show proof that they have insurance on the car.
+You must be insured by a licensed insurance agent in the state of Maryland at all times.
+The minimum coverage you should have is liability insurance.

 Where can I get the minimum car insurance in Maryland?

-We offer Maryland Auto Insurance for drivers who having issues obtaining insurance in the private sector.
-If you need assistance with monthly payments of your insurance premium, learn more about MAIF payment plans here.
+We offer Maryland Auto Insurance for drivers who having issues getting insurance in the private sector.
+If you need help with monthly payments of your premium, learn more about MAIF payment plans here.